 History

 Uno, based on Crazy Eight, was invented in 1971.
 Merle Robbins, the inventor of the game, was arguing with his son over the Crazy Eight game in his barber shop when the idea of UNO popped up.
-At first, he enjoyed playing the game with his family; later, he invited some friends, and they enjoyed the game too.
+At first, he enjoyed playing the game with his family; later, he invited some friends, and they wanted the game too.
 After that, along with his family members, he collected $8000 and manufactured 5000 copies of the game.

 He started selling the game from his shop and later sold the rights to a Joliet, Illinois, game maker for $50,000 and 10% of the game sold royalties.